JialingYu/AI-for-Trading/projects/natural language processing on financial statements/readme.md

 -  get cosine similarities for each neighboring TFIDF vector/document

 ### evaluate alpha factor
-We take the cosine similarities as our alpha factor and evaluate it.
+We take the cosine similarities of every sentiments as our alpha factors and evaluate them.
 This evaluation can also be applied to the Jaccard Similarity as well.

 - get price data: get the yearly closing price data to run the factor against
 - convert the cosine_similarities dictionary into dataframe for alphalens to use
-- alphalens.utils.get_clean_factor_and_forward_returns

-- collect 10+k reports from the US Securities and Exchange Commission
+- turn the factor data, price data into data suitably formatted for alphalens using `alphalens.utils.get_clean_factor_and_forward_returns`
+- get the factor return using `alphalens.performance.factor_returns`
+- Basis Points Per Day per Quantile: compute the quantile return of the alpha factor using `al.performance.mean_return_by_quantile()`. a good alpha factor should be monotonic in quantiles
+- turnover analysis: measure how stable an alpha factor is by Factor Rank Autocorrelation using `al.performance.factor_rank_autocorrelation()`
+- compute the sharpe ratio of the alpha factor of each sentiment